plone/documentation/source/contributing/ask-for-help.rst

 - Do not overuse CAPS-LOCK writing, since it is considered shouting and nobody likes when others shout at them.
   Do not use excessive exclamation marks (!!!) or question marks (???) as it makes you look unprofessional and discourages to help you.

 - There are many people discussing simultaneously - if you address a message to a particular person, use his or her nick name.
-Hint: you can use Tab key to autocomplete nick name after typing few letters.

 - Chat is a real-time communication tool.
   Keep in mind, that since you write something, and send it, it cannot be taken back.